scalamolecule/molecule/README.md

 - Works with [Datomic](http://www.datomic.com) and JDBC-compliant databases (and more to come)
 - Targets Scala 3.3, 2.13 and 2.12
 - Scala and Scalajs platforms
-- All 1450+ Datomic tests pass (jdbc module is wip)
+- All 1500+ Datomic tests pass (jdbc module is wip)
 - No macros
 - No complex type class implicits
 - Maximum type inference
 - Synchronous/Asynchronous/ZIO APIs
+- Nested data structures
+- Associative relationships (composites)
+- Validation
+- Pagination: offset and cursor
+- Advanced sorting
+- Subscriptions

 Documentation at [scalamolecule.org](http://scalamolecule.org) still documents the old macro-based version of molecule but will be updated to the new version.
 Most concepts overlap.